Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 The Corporate Transparency Act (CTA) is a new federal law requiring most domestic and foreign business entities formed or registered to do business in the United States to disclose information about their beneficial owners to the Financial Crimes Enforcement Network (FinCEN).

-Update from FinCEN (Nov.
-2023): Alert: FinCEN has been notified of recent fraudulent attempts to solicit information from individuals and entities who may be subject to reporting requirements under the Corporate Transparency Act.
+Update: Alert: FinCEN has been notified of recent fraudulent attempts to solicit information from individuals and entities who may be subject to reporting requirements under the Corporate Transparency Act (Nov.
+2023).
 The fraudulent correspondence may be titled “Important Compliance Notice” and asks the recipient to click on a URL or to scan a QR code.
 Those e-mails or letters are fraudulent.
 FinCEN does not send unsolicited requests.
 Please do not respond to these fraudulent messages, click on any links, or scan any QR codes within them.

 You may receive notifications from companies or firms that will provide a service to file your beneficial owner’s information (BOI) report on your behalf for a fee.
 That is acceptable and very different from a company that uses marketing to appear as a government-type agency, even though they may have a disclaimer in fine print at the bottom.

-These companies are not affiliated with the government and may charge excessive fees for their services.
-It is important to be aware of these differences and to choose a reputable company if you decide to use a third-party service to file your BOI report.
+These companies are not affiliated with the government and may charge excessive service fees.
+If you decide to use a third-party service to file your BOI report, it is important to be aware of these differences and choose a reputable company.

 It’s important to note that while the initial filing of beneficial ownership information with FinCEN under the Corporate Transparency Act is a one-time requirement in 2024, the real significance lies in the obligation to update this information whenever changes occur.
 Failing to update this information could lead to fines.